Automattic/host-partner-documentation/jetpack/jetpack-start-endpoints/setting-backups-ssh-credentials.md

 ## Getting an access token

-To query this status endpoint, you'll first need to retrieve an access token.
-Information about that can be found on the [plan provisioning via API document]( provisioning.md#getting-a-jetpack-partner-access-token ).
+To query this endpoint, you'll first need to retrieve an access token.
+Information about that can be found on the [Authentication API document]( jetpack/../authentication.md#getting-a-jetpack-partner-access-token ).

 ## Endpoint Information
 - __Method__: POST